raine/anki-llm/README.md

 pnpm link --global
 ```

-The tool will now be available as `anki-tools` in your terminal.
+The tool will now be available as `anki-llm-batch` in your terminal.

 ## Requirements